Advertisement

 A very adaptable breed, they’ll fare well with a large family or a single person - they must have enough time on their hands for daily walks and lots of play time.

 Loving, loyal, active and smart?
 That’s the Gollie for you.
-These large dogs are loved for their bright and sociable nature - this Golden Retriever cross will want to be with you as often as possible!
+These large dogs are loved for their bright and sociable nature - this dog will want to be with you as often as possible!

-“Goldendoodles have a kind nature and keen ability to detect when their owners are in need of assistance, which has given them the advantage to be excellent therapy dogs, as well as beloved pets,” says Stacey Brusseau in The Goldendoodle.
+“Goldendoodles have a kind nature and keen ability to detect when their owners are in need of assistance, which has given them the advantage to be excellent therapy dogs, as well as beloved pets,” says Stacey Brusseau.

 “Goldendoodles are very kind and family-orientated dogs; they have superior intelligence and can bond with anyone.
 They are non-shedding, mostly hypoallergenic, gentle, compassionate and also an exceedingly intelligent dog.”

-Dachshunds have a stubborn, independent streak in them - a contrast from the golden retriever's calm temperament.
-Still, Golden Dox’s are normally happy, willing and get along well with most people they meet.
+Dachshunds have a stubborn, independent streak in them.
+Still, Golden Dox’s are normally happy, willing, and get along well with most people they meet.

-• The Golden Mountain Dog - Bernese Mountain Dog cross Golden Retriever
+The Golden Mountain Dog: Golden Retriever Bernese Mountain Dog mix

 Hopefully, you're now ready to adopt a lovely, warm and affectionate Golden Retriever cross breed - you won't regret it!